HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 {% hookin 3 %} **Value Running Code.**
 You will be measured by the value you create for the company.
-The models you built on csv files on your Laptop can be gerat and eveything.
+The models you built on csv files on your Laptop can be great and everything.
 If you can't get them in front of customers, they are worthless to the company.

-While Data Science talkes largely place in languages like R and Python, the dominant languages met in production systems are Java, C/C++, PHP, JavaScript, Python.
+While Data Science takes largely place in languages like R and Python, the dominant languages met in production systems are Java, C/C++, PHP, JavaScript, Python.
 You will have to find a way to get your models in to those environments.

 Fundamentally there are two way how to do it: